shadahmad7/holaahost-web/README.md

-# HolaaHost App - Event booking mobile app ❤️
+# HolaaHost Web - Event booking web app ❤️

-HolaaHost App is a platform that brings users together, allowing them to form groups based on shared interests and create niche-focused event groups.
+HolaaHost Web is a platform that brings users together, allowing them to form groups based on shared interests and create niche-focused event groups.

 ## Installation